Concordium/concordium-node-sdk-js/pages/runnable-examples.md

 There is a collection of runnable examples that utilizes the SDK.
 These are located in the examples folder of the repo.
-To run an example call:
+To run an example call, navigate to the examples directory from the repo and run your example:

 ```shell
     yarn run-example /path/to/example.ts [opts]